jdillard/murder-mystery/source/content/plotlines/_index.md

 title: "Plotlines"
 ---

-Choose from our available murder mystery plotlines:
+Choose from our available historical mystery plotlines: